-- the assessment of the design of the effectiveness of controls related to fees and also tested the effectiveness of controls related to commissions from asset managers; - For a selection of the fees, we conducted random checks against underlying agreements. - For a selection of the fees, we have performed a control calculation based on data generated from the insurance system; - We have, through sampling, tested commissions received from asset managers against payments; - We have performed a substantive analytical review to analyse the change between the years for each of the different revenue streams; and - Furthermore, we have tested the valuation and the existence of the assets on which the fees are calculated.
+- Assessment of the design of the efficiency of controls related to fees and also tested the efficiency of control related to commissions from asset managers. - For a selection of fees, we have carried out random tests against the proper underlying agreements. - We randomly tested commissions received from asset managers against the respective payment. - We have performed substantive analytical review procedures analyzing the movement year on year for each of these revenue processes. - Furthermore, we have tested the valuation and the existence of the assets on which the fees are calculated.